suntong/dbab/README.md

 ## DHCP-ADD-WPAD

-The `dhcp-add-wpad` will take the content in `/etc/dbab/dbab.proxy` as the host name of the squid caching server, as well as taking the content in `/etc/dbab/dbab.addr` as the IP address of `dhcp` server, then enable the automatic WPAD service within the system, with the help of the `DNS` and `DHCP` server.
+The `dhcp-add-wpad` will take the content in `/etc/dbab/dbab.addr` as the IP of the host of the  `dhcp` server, the squid caching server, then enable the automatic WPAD service within the system, with the help of the `DNS` and `DHCP` server.

 ## FILES

 * `/etc/dbab/dbab.addr`
   The IP address that `dbab-svr` listens on.
-Defaults to `localhost`.

-* `/etc/dbab/dbab.proxy`
-  The name or IP address of your `squid` caching server.
 Defaults to `localhost`.

 * `/etc/dbab/dbab.list-`
   The entries you want to filter out from the pgl.yoyo.org lists.
 List sites you still wish to visit there.